moorl/MoorlDocs/docs-source/MoorlFormsCustomer/index.en.md

-# Classic Add-On for "Form Builder 2
+#Customer Forms Add-On for "Form Builder 2

 ---

-With this add-on for [Form Builder 2](../MoorlForms/index.md), you have new new possibilities at your disposal.
+With this add-on for [Form Builder 2](../MoorlForms/index.md) you can use customised forms for registration or the account area!

 ##Note for all customers who already own the Form Builder